-Philodendron esmeraldense is an exotic plant that needs only the bare minimum attention from you on a daily basis to grow into a gorgeous indoor plant.
-We have asked Philodendron experts to give us their best care tips regarding this plant.
+Philodendron esmeraldense of the Araceae family is an exotic plant that needs only the bare minimum attention from you on a daily basis to grow into a gorgeous indoor plant.
+We have asked Philodendron genus experts to give us their best care tips regarding this plant.

 Continue reading to discover what they are.

 - Light Requirements

 - Water Requirements

 Philodendron esmeraldense is a rare but low-maintenance species of the Philodendron plant.
 It has prominent foliage with the dark-green leaves being 20 inches long and only three inches wide.
 Although it exists as an epiphyte in nature and grows on other trees, you can keep it in a pot indoors.